The Garden Grazer

 • Tahini: This is a Middle Eastern condiment made from toasted ground sesame seeds.
 The taste is very distinctive, and it's a major ingredient in traditional hummus.
 Be sure to find a good quality tahini that is smooth and not too bitter.
 (It should have a strong, earthy, nutty flavor.)
 Tahini paste looks similar to peanut butter, but the taste is very different.

-• Fresh garlic cloves: You could also use roasted garlic or garlic powder.
+• Fresh garlic clove: You could also use roasted garlic or garlic powder instead.

-• Coconut aminos: I really like this addition for some tasty umami flavor.
+• Coconut aminos: This isn't a common ingredient in hummus, but I really like it for tasty umami flavor.
 But if you don't have it, simply omit it.
 (Or you can substitute with tamari or soy sauce.)

 • Ground cumin: You can omit this if you'd like, but I enjoy a hint of the earthy, warming flavor.